StanfordCBCL/LFLDNets/README.md

-# Liquid Fourier Latent Dynamics Networks for fast GPU-based numerical simulations in computational cardiology
+# Liquid Fourier Latent Dynamics Networks

 This repository contains the code accompanying the paper [1].
 We propose an extension of Latent Dynamics Networks (LDNets) [2], namely Liquid Fourier Latent Dynamics Networks (LFLDNets), to create parameterized spatio-temporal surrogate models for multiscale and multiphysics sets of highly nonlinear differential equations on complex geometries.